euphoria-io/heim-deps/godeps/src/github.com/coreos/etcd/Documentation/api.md

 #### Connection being closed prematurely

 The server may close a long polling connection before emitting any events.
-This can happend due to a timeout or the server being shutdown.
+This can happen due to a timeout or the server being shutdown.
 Since the HTTP header is sent immediately upon accepting the connection, the response will be seen as empty: `200 OK` and empty body.
 The clients should be prepared to deal with this scenario and retry the watch.